bt-glv/nvim-config/doc/roadmap.md

 # To-Start

+- (URGENT) Fix: f and t not working on remaps
+    - jumps to unpredictable locations

 - Fix: Lua lsp on nixos
     - more about it (3rd answer): https://stackoverflow.com/questions/75880481/cant-use-lua-lsp-in-neovim
     - perhaps find a way to use system-installed lsp servers together with mason?